vassalx/org-chart-poc/README.md

 # d3-org-chart usage proof of concept

 In this example d3-org-chart library is used to draw an org chart from json-type data and export it as png, svg and pdf files.
+By default mocked data is displayed.
+And example of import JSON file is in the src/assets/upload-test.json.

 ### Used
 - d3